Finlay Wood

-Finlay Wood is a Welsh football midfielder.
+Finlay Wood (born 15 February 1997) is a Welsh football midfielder.
 He currently plays for San José State University.

 Career

 Wood is a product of the Newport County academy.
 He made his senior debut for Newport in a 1–0 defeat to Yeovil Town in League Two on 15 October 2016 as a second-half substitute.
 Wood made his first appearance in the Newport starting line-up on 21 December 2016 in the FA Cup 2nd round replay versus Plymouth Argyle.

 On 9 May 2017, Wood was released by Newport at the end of the 2016–17 season.